GridGain-Demos/gridgain-technology-primer/README.md

     ```
 <img width="818" alt="image" src="https://github.com/user-attachments/assets/234e32c7-9c4d-49a5-8738-a9bd151e206a" />

+## Affinity Colocation - Optimizing Complex SQL Queries With JOINs

+Ignite supports SQL for data processing including distributed joins, grouping and sorting.
+In this section, you're
+going to run basic SQL operations as well as more advanced ones.

+### Querying Single Table

+1. Go to the [Queries Screen](https://www.gridgain.com/docs/control-center/latest/querying) of GridGain Nebula.

+2. Run the following query to find top-20 longest tracks:

+    ```sql
+    SELECT trackid, name, MAX(milliseconds / (1000 * 60)) as duration FROM track
+    WHERE genreId < 17
+    GROUP BY trackid, name ORDER BY duration DESC LIMIT 20;
+    ```
 ### Joining Two Non-Colocated Tables

 1. Modify the previous query by adding information about an author.
 You do this by doing a LEFT